freealise/freealise/ar/README.md

 notation: rotate keyboard 90deg; show as is or png for spectrograms / tabs with vowel symbols (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks)
 vectorizer: merge with notation
-displace points out or in according to color difference from original (dithering)

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown